OpenELAB/Smart-Energy-System/README.md

 - **Solar Panel** is connected to the **Step-down Module** to charge the battery.
 - **Battery** is connected to the **Arduino Uno** and provides power.
 - **INA226** is connected between the battery and the loads to monitor their performance.
-- **TFT Display** is connected to Arduino via I2C to show real-time data.
+- **Display** is connected to Arduino via serial to show real-time data.

 ---